Computation of optimal linear strong stability preserving methods via adaptive spectral transformations of Poisson-Charlier measures: Introduction

-\end{theorem} The structure (\ref{introth}) is further analyzed in Section 7 to reveal a set of rigid rules on the allowable values of the integers $m_i, i=1,\ldots,2p-1,$ in (\ref{introm}).
+The structural form (\ref{introth}) is further analyzed in Section 7 to reveal a set of rigid rules on the allowable values of the integers $m_i, i=1,\ldots,2p-1,$ in the representation (\ref{introth}).
+Loosely stated, we shall show a tight connection between the location of the integers $m_i, i=1,2,\ldots 2p-1$, the zeros of Poisson-Charlier polynomials and the zeros of the orthogonal polynomials associated with Christoffel transforms of Poisson-Charlier measures.
 This is achieved through a comprehensive study of specific spectral transformations of Charlier-Poisson measures.
 Our analysis leads to a highly efficient and stable algorithm for computing the optimal threshold factors and their associated optimal polynomials via adaptive spectral transformations of Poisson-Charlier measures. {\bf{The algorithm has the particularity that its complexity depends only on the order of approximation and not of the degree of the polynomials}} and will be described in Section 8.
 To put into perspective the importance of the complexity of our algorithm, we compared the execution time of our algorithm with a recent algorithm in \cite{ketcheson} (within the same computational environment).
-For instance, the computation of $R_{2000,7}$ took 1 hour 30 minutes with the algorithm described in \cite{ketcheson}, while it took 1.2 seconds with ours.
-Increasing the degree of the underlying polynomials, we found that the algorithm in \cite{ketcheson} took about 12 hours 30 minutes for the computation of $R_{4000,7}$, while it took 0.58 seconds with ours.
-Moreover, our algorithm gives the exact values of the optimal threshold factors in the sense that $R_{m,n}$ is given as the zero, in a prescribed interval, of a polynomial of degree $n$ with integer coefficients that are computed exactly.
-Thus, the precision on the computed optimal threshold factors depends only on the selected root-finding algorithm.
+The computation of $R_{2000,7}$ took 1 hour 30 minutes with the algorithm in \cite{ketcheson}, while it took 1.2 seconds with ours.
+By increasing the degree of polynomials, we found that the algorithm in \cite{ketcheson} took about 4 hours 20 minutes for the computation of $R_{4000,7}$, while it took 0.18 seconds with ours.
 We conclude with future work in Section 9.